hamon-in/lycaeum.in/_posts/2014-03-27-3_month_mentoring_course.markdown

 If you're interested, please fill in [this form](https://docs.google.com/forms/d/1AoQJl553DJ3DnoVj_Z_wyHHmPcACjss9ZTPEK5nzTPM/viewform).
 This is not a final registration.
 It's merely to judge interest and to finalise details.

+## Further information

+You can [contact me](http://thelycaeum.in/contact.html) if you have any questions about the course.

+## Spread the word.

+Please spread the word about the course.
+If you know any groups or individuals who might be interested, please let them know.
+Thanks!